bradut/SlingBox-Channel-Changer-TVGuide/README.md

   }
  ```
 In the example above where the environment is `mockdata_1_slings`, the webpage
-will read the default settings in the file `config\appsettings.json`,
+will first read the default settings from file `config\appsettings.json`,
-and then the the URLs to the data source from file `config\appsettings.mockdata_1_slings.json`.<br />
+and then the URLs to the data source from file `config\appsettings.mockdata_1_slings.json`.<br />

 (See the explanations in the [Configuration](./Docs/Configuration.md) file.)